A study of the relativistic corrections to polarized tritium $\beta$-decay: Relevance for Ptolemy

-where $\tilde\Gamma$ is the theoretical rate convoluted with the experimental resolution, take to be a Gaussian of width $\sigma = 100$~meV:
+where $\tilde\Gamma$ is the theoretical rate convoluted with the experimental resolution, taken to be a Gaussian of width $\sigma = 100$~meV:

-Importantly, since in a realistic analysis one would also fit the position of the end-point~\cite{PTOLEMY:2019hkd}, we use the expression for the exact relativistic $E_e^{\rm max}$, Eq.~\eqref{eq:Emax}, in both the leading and next-to-leading order rates.
+The unpolarized rate is simply obtained by setting $\cos\theta \to 0$ in Eq.~\eqref{eq:Gammatilde}.
+Importantly, since in a realistic analysis one would also fit the position of the end-point~\cite{PTOLEMY:2019hkd}, in the following results we use the expression for the exact relativistic $E_e^{\rm max}$, Eq.~\eqref{eq:Emax}, evaluated at the value of the neutrino mass under consideration.
+In Figure~\ref{fig:rates} we report the behavior of $A$ and $B$.
+In Figure~\ref{fig:diff_rate_pol} we, instead, report the number of events expected for $m_{\rm T}=100$~g of tritium, as a function of the electron energy and for different directions of emission, defined with respect to the initial polarization.

 Considering (conservatively) events in the range $\Delta \in [-2,0]$~eV, Eq.~\eqref{eq:LO} returns an expectation of $N\sim 10^{12}$~events/year.
 Assuming a Poisson distribution, this corresponds to a relative statistical uncertainty of order $10^{-6}$ after a year of data taking.
-As one can see from Figure~\ref{fig:rates}, for sufficiently heavy neutrinos, this is considerably smaller than the relative difference introduced by the next-to-leading order correction to the rate reported in Eq.~\eqref{eq:NLO}.
-The shape of the latter, in fact, varies by a fraction of the order of $10^{-4}\div 10^{-5}$ over a large range of energies.
+As one can see from Figure~\ref{fig:rates}, for sufficiently heavy neutrinos, this is considerably smaller than the relative difference introduced by the next-to-leading order correction to the rate.
+The shape of the latter, in fact, varies by a fraction of the order of $10^{-4} - 10^{-5}$ over a large range of energies.
 Such corrections must then be included in order to avoid theoretical biases on the parameter estimation.
+Similarly, the relative directional asymmetry is of the order of $5\%$, with more events expected in the direction anti-parallel to the initial polarization.
+This effect should be visible within the Ptolemy setup.

+The degree of asymmetry depends on the value of the neutrino mass.
+To quantify this, we define the ratio,

+where $N_+$ is the number of electrons emitted parallel to the initial tritium polarization, with an angle $\theta \in [0^\circ,30^\circ]$, while $N_-$ are those emitted anti-parallel, with an angle $\theta \in [150^\circ, 180^\circ]$.
+The events are counted in an energy bin such that $\Delta \geq -2$~eV, and for $m_{\rm T} = 100$~g.
+As one can see from Figure~\ref{fig:r}, with varying neutrino mass, the asymmetry ratio exhibits a relative variation of order $10^{-5}$, which is an order of magnitude smaller than what is na\"ively expected from the behavior of $B$ (Figure~\ref{fig:rates}).
+Moreover, the relative error expected for a small anysotropy, $r\ll 1$, is given by,

+For Ptolemy at maximum coverage, $N \sim 10^{12}$, one then expects $\sigma_r/r \sim 10^{-5}$.
+The observation of the dependence in Figure~\ref{fig:r} is thus difficult.